xeno097/ethereum-bootcamp-rust-edition/README.md

 # Ethereum Bootcamp Rust Edition

-This repository holds the exercises done for [Alchemy University Ethereum Bootcamp](https://university.alchemy.com/home).
+This repository holds the exercises' solutions for [Alchemy University Ethereum Bootcamp](https://university.alchemy.com/home).

 The course exercises are written in javascript but I decided to redo them in Rust to learn the language.